biering/vueup/README.md

 ## Usage

-On one point in your app:
+Add the `<notification-popup>` template to one point in your application:

 ```html
 <template>